-see url Every military service has its own law enforcement entities to investigate criminal allegations among servicemembers.
+Each military service branch has its own law enforcement agency to investigate criminal allegations involving servicemembers.
 The U.S. Navy, for example, comprises several investigative arms, each dedicated to a different level of criminal gravity.
-The role of the Naval Criminal Investigative Service (NCIS) is to handle serious criminal allegations, such as sexual assault, high-dollar larceny, and murder.
-Criminal Investigation Division (CID) is a division of naval investigations that deals primarily with low-level criminal allegations, or misdemeanor-type offenses, such as fraternization, adultery, and certain order violations.
+The role of the Naval Criminal Investigative Service (NCIS) is to handle serious criminal allegations, such as sexual assault, grand larceny, and murder.
+The Criminal Investigation Division (CID) is a division of naval investigations that deals primarily with lower-level criminal allegations or misdemeanor-type offenses, such as fraternization, adultery, and certain order violations.

-see Regardless of the service branch or the name of the investigative body, the purpose of these agencies is consistent: to examine criminal allegations fully, using all the investigative tools and resources of the federal government, and produce a written report for the Commanding Officer/General’s review.
+Regardless of the service branch or the name of the investigative body, the purpose of these agencies is the same: to examine criminal allegations fully using all the investigative tools and resources of the federal government, and produce a written report for the Commanding Officer/General’s review.